 Playa Jaco has gone through quite a transformation in the past decade.
-As the closest beach to San Jose, the capital of Costa Rica, it is popular with locals to go for a weekend trip as well as tourists since the road is decent and only an hour and a half drive from the city.
+As the closest beach to San Jose, the capital of Costa Rica, it is popular with locals to go for a weekend trip as well as tourists since the road is in good shape and it’s only a one hour drive from the city.

 Visiting Playa Jaco?
 Check out our guide below!

 What do you want to read about first?
 Click the section to skip to it below.